The Young Indiana Jones Chronicles: Companion historical documentaries

 Ninety-four historical documentaries were created over a nearly five-year period by Lucasfilm's documentary crew for the DVD release of the series.
 Each documentary covers a historical topic connected to the chapter to which it is associated.
 The television broadcast rights for these documentaries was secured by the History Channel.
+They were executive produced by Lucas and McCallum.